Bfgeshka/awesome-c/README.md

 * [vurtun/nuklear](https://github.com/vurtun/nuklear) - A single-header ANSI C gui library
 * [andlabs/libui](https://github.com/andlabs/libui) - Simple and portable (but not inflexible) GUI library in C that uses the native GUI technologies of each platform it supports.
 * [lc-soft/LCUI](https://github.com/lc-soft/LCUI) - A small C library for building user interfaces with C, XML and CSS.
+* [littlevgl/lvgl](https://github.com/littlevgl/lvgl) - Graphics library to create an embedded GUI with easy-to-use graphical elements, beautiful visual effects and low memory footprint.
+It offers anti-aliasing, opacity, and animations using only one frame buffer.

 ## Hardware Oriented ##
 * [libusb][407] - Provides generic access to USB devices. [``LGPL-2.1-or-later``][LGPL-2.1-or-later]